CtrlK

 Distinctiveness Conflict Risk

-While the planning focus is clear, terms like 'break this down into tasks' and 'outline the steps' could overlap with general task management or project management skills.
-The specificity of 'phased implementation plans with sprints' helps but 'planning' is a broad domain.
+While the planning niche is reasonably specific, terms like 'break this down into tasks' and 'outline the steps' could overlap with task management, project management, or general breakdown skills.
+The focus on 'phased implementation plans with sprints' helps distinguish it, but 'planning' is a broad concept.

 2 / 3